poojitha2/NaturalLanguageGeneration/README.md

 pip install - <<packageame>>

-## Pipeline for quick start.
-All raw data are in Archive_data.csv , Latest_data.csv where it is used to split data into Train and Test data.

-Or you want to download the dataset by yourself, then you can go to https://challenger.ai/competition/wf2018. to downlowd 2 datasets (You can switch to English from top-right corner):
+## Dataset
+We used [webNLG](https://gitlab.com/shimorina/webnlg-dataset) data for our project as it is open source and contains lot of RDF Verbalisers.

   **Train Models**
 We used DecisionTreeRegressor machine learning algorithms to train the data set.

 ## What is Decision tree